Uasin Gishu County: Aquaculture

 The county has 1,728 operational fish ponds covering 486,000 m2 with annual fish production of 593,000 kg worth KShs 285,900,000.
 The county also has many private and public dams suitable for capture fisheries with an annual production of 33,048 kg worth KShs 9,914,400.

 Industry

-The county capital, Eldoret, is home to a vibrant textile industry as well as East Africa's only manufacturer of small arms and ammunition.
+The county capital, Eldoret, is home to a textile industry as well as East Africa's only manufacturer of small arms and ammunition.
 There is also a substantial agribusiness sector that makes use of the produce from the county and surrounding regions.

 Services

-Eldoret is a major commercial center in western Kenya.
-Service industries like wholesale & retail trade, auto repair, entertainment centers and various IT services abound within and outside the town.
+Eldoret is a major commercial centre in western Kenya.
+Service industries like wholesale & retail trade, auto repair, entertainment centres and various IT services abound within and outside the town.
 Almost all Kenyan banks have a presence in the town and these act to service the region.

 Tourism

 Tourism, sports tourism in particular, is a growing sub-sector in the county - the result of long term performances by athletes from the region.